YoannPa/methview.qc/README.md

 For any questions **Not related to bugs or development** please check the section "**Known Issues**" available below.
 If the issue you experience is not adressed in the known issues you can write me at [y.pageaud@dkfz.de](y.pageaud@dkfz.de).

 ### Known Issues
-**❎  C++14**
+**❎  Error: C++14 standard requested but CXX14 is not defined**
 In CentOS Linux release 7.4 some users experienced this error happening during the installation of methview.qc.
+The error message is raised during installation of the sparseMatrixStats package.
 To fix this issue proceed as following:
 1. Go to your personnal Linux directory:
 ```bash